dboutote/Advanced-Comments-Widget/readme.txt

 == Changelog ==

+= 1.1.1 =
+*

 = 1.1 =
-* Added support for Selective Refresh for the Customizer
+* Added support for Selective Refresh for the Customizer for WP 4.5

 = 1.0 =
 * Initial release